Practices of Trade Are So Bizarre That They Will Make Your Jaw Drop

 we trade to maximize our utility imagine you are stranded in the desert with a briefcase containing a million dollars just bear with me someone comes along and offers you a bottle of water for $1,000 you think bastard but you do the trade because in that situation money has a very low utility to you and approaches its inherent value of the paper it is printed on whereas water has huge comparable utility we trade to maximize our utility so even though one side may win money and the other side may lose money they both increase their utility otherwise the consensual trade wouldn’t happen.

-Imagine a two-person economy that produces brick and wood one person is really skilled at and has a resource advantage for making bricks and can produce up to 60 kilograms a day as for wood production use lousy and can only chop 20 kilograms a day if he has to provide both for himself he needs to split his efforts resulting in a so called productivity frontier everything he can possibly gain each day is on that line his neighbor on the other hand is disadvantaged at brick production but quite the woodchopper who could shop for the entire day this is his productivity frontier since both need brick and wood they each decide to go for a mixture now let them trade each can focus on what they do best and at the end of the day they trade half for half vallah they’re both better off than before that’s the magic of trade the trick lies in the fact that value creation drives the economy and trade makes value creation way more efficient of course that’s just the simplified model of trade when we look at the real world the same mechanics apply just with a bit more complexity there are rock based Economies.
+Imagine a two-person economy that produces brick and wood one person is really skilled at and has a resource advantage for making bricks and can produce up to 60 kilograms a day as for wood production use lousy and can only chop 20 kilograms a day if he has to provide both for himself he needs to split his efforts resulting in a so called productivity frontier everything he can possibly gain each day is on that line his neighbor, on the other hand, is disadvantaged at brick production but quite the woodchopper who could shop for the entire day this is his productivity frontier since both need brick and wood they each decide to go for a mixture now let them trade each can focus on what they do best and at the end of the day they trade half for half vallah they’re both better off than before that’s the magic of trade the trick lies in the fact that value creation drives the economy and trade makes value creation way more efficient of course that’s just the simplified model of trade when we look at the real world the same mechanics apply just with a bit more complexity there are rock based Economies.

-Sheba’s economies you get the idea if they all focus on producing what they are best at and at the end of the day trade with each other then they will all maximize their generated value that’s the reason why economic sanctions work when all players decide not to trade with one player because they aren’t succeeding and putting their differences aside then they have to go back to an inefficient self providing economy which means less wealth for them. so if you are a country that doesn’t have the most natural resources or the best manufacturing in the world but can literally print the most trusted currency in the world then you want to give away these dollars in exchange for products and resources from elsewhere even if on paper it says more money is leaving your country than is coming in from the outside your utility is maximized but how exactly is money created how does it enter the economy and how is it connected to value creation these questions will be……
+Sheba’s economies you get the idea if they all focus on producing what they are best at and at the end of the day trade with each other then they will all maximize their generated value that’s the reason why economic sanctions work when all players decide not to trade with one player because they aren’t succeeding and putting their differences aside when they have to go back to an inefficient self-providing economy which means less wealth for them. so if you are a country that doesn’t have the most natural resources or the best manufacturing in the world but can literally print the most trusted currency in the world then you want to give away these dollars in exchange for products and resources from elsewhere even if on paper it says more money is leaving your country that is coming in from the outside your utility is maximized but how exactly is money created how does it enter the economy and how is it connected to value creation these questions will be……